 People that have no money, the unemployed or homeless that need food or low-income households that need help paying for groceries can get assistance.
 Or find how families with no money can get free groceries from charities, their state or the federal government.

 Government free grocery programs run by the Department of Agriculture

-Several distribution programs give free food, commodities, and groceries to needy households, with a focus on homes with children or senior citizens.
+Several distribution programs give free food, commodities, and groceries to low-income households.
+They tend to focus on homes with children or senior citizens.
 Assistance may also be provided directly to local non-profit organizations that then provide the meal service to low-income people.
-Some of the places that may be involved in distribution of these surplus USDA commodities include soup kitchens, churches and homeless shelters.
+Some of the places that may be involved in distribution of these surplus USDA commodities include soup kitchens, churches, food pantries and homeless shelters.

 The WIC program is administered by the Department of Agriculture through state and local government health departments.
 Eligibility for any type of food aid is based on an applicants total household income and on their overall nutritional risk as determined by a qualified health professional or doctor.
 Learn more and how to apply for WIC.

 There are other places to get free baby formula or a basket of groceries for newborns as well.
 Both government agencies as well as non-profits assist the poor, single moms or dads, and others who need it.
 Similar and other name-brand items can be provided, and find free baby food.

 Nutrition Services Incentive Program (NSIP) if a free grocery service: The government benefit helps with home delivered and congregate meals.
 NSIP was created to help older people and senior citizens to ensure they have the support they need in they are homebound and can’t make it to the grocery store or if they need a local senior center to go to.
 The NSIP program is run by the federal department Department of Health and Human Services through Senior Centers as well as the the state agencies on aging.